jpgohlke/twitch-chat-filter/README.md

 -----------
 - Update the script to work both in the popout chat and in the normal chat
 - Test and tweak the algorithm which identifies misspellings
+- Replace `setInterval()` implementation, per Issue #11
+- Have consistent formatting across the entire .js file (variables and function names should either be in `camelCase` or have their names `separated_with_underscores`, but not a haphazard amalgamation of the two)